Emilio Chuayffet: Early life

+Chuayffet was born on 3 October 1951, in Mexico City, and is of Lebanese descent.

 Political career

-Chuayffet entered in politics in 1974 when he was appointed as delegate of Benito Juarez.
-In 1982 he was elected as Mayor of Toluca.
+Chuayffet entered in politics in 1974 when he was appointed as borough chief of the Mexico City borough of Benito Juárez.
+In 1982, he was elected as Mayor of Toluca.
 In that same year he was appointed as Secretary of Education, Culture and Social Welfare of the State of Mexico, office that he hold until 1987.

-In 1990 he was designated as head of the newly created Federal Electoral Institute.
+In 1990, he was designated as head of the newly created Federal Electoral Institute.

-In 1993 he was elected as Governor of Mexico, taking office later on September 16.
+In 1993, he was elected as Governor of the State of Mexico, taking office later on 16 September.
 Two years later, in 1995 he was appointed by Ernesto Zedillo as Secretary of the Interior, he resigned in 1998 following the Acteal massacre.

-In 2003 he was elected as Deputy of the LIX Legislature of the Mexican Congress representing the State of Mexico.
-He was reelected in 2009 as Deputy on the LXI Legislature and from 1 September to 15 December 2011 he served as President of the Directive Board.
+In 2003, he was elected to the Chamber of Deputies for the 59th Congress as a plurinominal deputy.
+He was reelected to the Chamber in 2009 for the 61st Congress for the State of Mexico's third district and from 1 September to 15 December 2011 he served as President of the Directive Board.

-Since 1 December 2012 he serves as Secretary of Public Education.
+On 1 December 2012, he was appointed Secretary of Public Education.

 On 27 August 2015, President Enrique Peña Nieto named Aurelio Nuño to replace Emilio Chuayffet as Secretary of Public Education.
 Ill health following a gall bladder removal was speculated as the cause, since no explanation was offered.